alibaba/bifrostui/packages/bui-core/src/Slider/index.en-US.md

 ### Custom Step Size

-Adopt`step`customizable step size,`step`it should be an integer multiple of max min.
+The step size can be customized through 'step', which should be an integer multiple of max min.

 ```tsx
 import { Slider, Stack } from '@bifrostui/react';